 The find command

-Finds a file in the given directory and with the given specifications.
+Finds a file in the given directory with the given specifications.

-These will help you save time and make less mistakes when typing:
+These will help you save time and make fewer mistakes when typing:

 clearcommand to "clean" the current console (it is just a scroll, but a very useful one).